-This type of cultural capital is deployed, reproduced and enriched by the transfer of general and linguistic knowledge, bounding specific communities (e.g. journalists, artists…) and the social groups they are connected with.
+This type of cultural capital is deployed, reproduced and enriched by the transfer of general and linguistic knowledge, bounding specific communities (e.g., journalists, artists…) and the social groups they are connected with.
 The work of Bourdieu dating from the 1970s and early 1980s distinguishes the cultural capital of the elite from that of the more popular class, leading to clearly segmented and hierarchical societal behaviors and cultural tastes.
 This distinction leads to ignore the existing and plural appropriation of cultural contents revealed by reception studies (Lahire, 1999).
-It can also sound somewhat rigid when considering the cultural practices of the current elite, who have become omnivorous, consuming/engaging with only one form of culture (Coulangeon, 2017; Karademir Hazir & Warde, 2015).
-However, the changing attitude of the cultural elite can also be viewed as an expression of what Bourdieu considers “a reconversion strategy” (Bourdieu, 1984157), that is to say the ability of the privileged classes to maintain their hierarchic superiority in defining legitimate cultural tastes within cultural domains experiencing structural changes (Coulangeon, 2015; Lamour & Lorentz, 2019; Lindell & Danielsson, 2017).
-This superiority is secured by the diversification of their practices, while the access to highbrow culture (opera listening, etc.) is becoming less exclusive (van Eijck & Knulst, 2005).
-In parallel, popular culture is gaining new hierarchical structures, in particular due to social mobility and the consequent ability of less-privileged classes to import their tastes into higher circles (Janssen, Verboord & Kuipers, 2011).
-From this perspective, it is implied that the legitimate culture of the higher social classes is becoming both broader and more heterogeneous (Purhonen, Heikkilä & Karademir Hazir, 2017), thanks to the transformation of cultural genres from entertainment to the arts (Baumann, 2007) with the support of arts-and-culture reporters (Schmutz et al., 2010; Varriale, 2016) who are key intermediaries in-between producers and consumers of cultural goods.
+It can also sound somewhat rigid when considering the cultural practices of the current elite, who have become omnivorous, consuming/engaging with only one form of culture (Coulangeon, 2017).
+However, the changing attitude of the cultural elite can also be viewed as “a reconversion strategy” (Bourdieu, 1984, p.
+157), that is to say the ability of the privileged classes to maintain their hierarchic superiority in defining legitimate cultural tastes within cultural domains experiencing structural changes (Coulangeon, 2015; Lamour & Lorentz, 2019; Lindell & Danielsson, 2017).
+This superiority is secured by the diversification of their practices, while the access to highbrow culture (opera listening, etc.) and popular culture is becoming less exclusive (Janssen, Verboord, & Kuipers, 2011; van Eijck & Knulst, 2005).
+From this perspective, it is implied that the legitimate culture of the higher social classes is becoming both broader and more heterogeneous, thanks to the transformation of cultural genres from entertainment to the arts (Baumann, 2007) with the support of arts-and-culture reporters (Varriale, 2016) who are key intermediaries in-between producers and consumers of cultural goods.
 This reconversion strategy of the upper classes can potentially lead to a process of differentiation among members of the elites; a differentiation that is rarely addressed in the specific context of global cities.